RoboSnow/arduinoCode/README.md

 # 雪他 (Yukita) Arduino Code V0.2.0
 ## Notes:
-- In this version we rewrote the code to be more realistic to what we would need to drive Yukita.
-We added code to control lights, left and right hdraulic motors, and control the plow.
+- In this version we added ip address and code version sending.
+As well as a time and controller battery meter.
-    - The plow code is theoratical at this point because we are unsure of how it is going to work.
+- Plow code was changed from "plowUp & plowDwn" to "plowCode"
-- The circuit diagram provided is in the [Fritzing](http://fritzing.org/home/) format; a .png version is also provided.
+	- This was done just to try out a different code and idea.
+Just as V0.2.0, this code is not tied to any actual idea or theory for Yukita.

 ## Hardware:
 - Router